jperrello/Zeroconf-AI/fiction/design_fiction.md

 Six weeks later, Mira's photographer friend asked: "What's your secret for the captions?"

-Mira thought about how to explain ZeroConf AI, Raspberry Pis, mDNS service discovery, and VPN tunneling.
+Mira thought about how to explain Saturn, Raspberry Pis, mDNS service discovery, and VPN tunneling.

 "I have a really good brother," she said.